scalapb/ScalaPB/docs/src/main/tut/generated-code.md

 ## ASCII Representation

-Each message case-class has `toString` method that returns a string representation of the message in an ASCII format.
+Each message case-class has `toProtoString` method that returns a string representation of the message in an ASCII format.
 The ASCII format can be parsed back by the `fromAscii()` method available on the companion object.